Eli is an Associate in our Commercial Real Estate practice group.

 Simon has represented private and public companies on a variety of transactions, including private placements of equity and debt securities, securitizations in a variety of asset classes, public and private acquisitions and general corporate and commercial law matters.

-Adam is actively involved in his community and is passionate about advocacy related to mental health and housing.
-He is an Advisor to Ontario Health’s CEO and to the Ontario Mental Health and Addictions Centre of Excellence, past Chair of the Board for the Gerstein Crisis Centre, Vice-Chair of the Board for Madison Community Services, and a member of CAMH’s Constituency Council.
-He is also a Board Member for Family Service Toronto, a social and developmental service organization in Toronto.
+Outside of his law practice, Adam advises on issues related to mental health and housing.
+He works with Ontario Health’s CEO, the Ontario Mental Health and Addictions Centre of Excellence, and the Centre for Addiction and Mental Health.
+Adam is also a leader in community mental health and supportive housing.
+He is past Chair of the Board for the Gerstein Crisis Centre, Vice-Chair of the Board for Madison Community Services, and a Board Member at Family Service Toronto, a social and developmental service organization in Toronto.

 Colleen is an Associate with the firm’s Indigenous Practice Group.